NeroBlackstone/D2lJulia/_sources/README.md

 [Dive into Deep Learning](https://d2l.ai/index.html), with Julia programming language and Flux.jl.

+## Warning ⚠️: All the contents of this book will be rewritten using Lux.jl soon after some Lux.jl functions are stabilized.

 This tutorial mainly focuses on using pure julia to implement the code in *Dive into Deep Learning*, rather than explaining the specific principles of deep learning.
 If you know little about specific principles, please refer to the same chapter of the original book.

 ## Julia Code Implementation Standard